 ⓘ TIP: When visiting India, we recommend hiring a private guide.
 He or she will put the location into historical context, help you understand the rituals and give you deeper insights into the culture.

 Year-round, Varanasi is well known for the religious ceremonies that are held on the ghats along the banks of the Ganges River.

 Dev Deepawali is one of India’s biggest holidays, when glittering lamps and grand worship takes place on the banks of the Ganges River, which is known as Ganga.

-Over five days toward the end of November, a well-known festival of Indian classical music and dance takes place \.
-Ganga Mahotsav takes place on the banks of the Ganges, honoring the river’s importance to Indian culture and religion.
-Many celebrated artists like Kailash Kher and Pandit Birju Maharaj perform during this holy occasion.
+Over five days toward the end of November, a well-known festival of Indian classical music and dance takes place on the banks of the Ganges.
+Ganga Mahotsav honors the river’s importance to Indian culture and religion.
+Many celebrated artists, like Kailash Kher and Pandit Birju Maharaj, perform during this holy occasion.

 Amritsar is the spiritual and cultural center of the Sikh religion.
 It’s also the home of the Golden Temple, the holiest place of worship for Sikhs and a highlight of any Amritsar city tour.

 Guru Nanak, the founder of Sikhism, was born in November, so Amritsar celebrates its biggest event during this time.
 Gurpurab is considered the epitome of celebration and devotion, with sparkling lights and a grand festive atmosphere throughout the city.

 While in Amritsar, many visitors also take an excursion to watch the Indo-Pak Beating Retreat ceremony at the Wagah Border.
 The daily ceremonial closing of gates and lowering of flags of India and Pakistan is a spectacle you won’t forget.